hyperkai/django-blog/unmix-blog/README.md

 Default super user password is 'adminpw'.

-*Run "docker-compose down -v --rmi" to remove all containers, volumes and images.
+*Run "docker-compose down -v --rmi" to remove all containers, networks, volumes and images.

 ---